-In public health, we do not study environment for the environment’s sake – we study environment to protect and promote human health, especially the most vulnerable among us.
-Environment includes the natural or ambient environment, like the air we breathe, the water we drink; the built environment, like homes and schools and infrastructure that comprise our neighborhoods; and the work environment, like the factories and offices where we spend so much of our time.
+In public health, we do not study environment for the environment’s sake – we study environment to protect and promote human health, especially the health of the most vulnerable among us.
+Environment includes

-Environmental health is about prevention – intervening before people get sick or injured.
-We do this through a framework of anticipation, recognition, evaluation and control of natural and man-made exposures to physical, chemical, biological, and psychosocial hazards.
+Environmental health is about prevention.
+Our goal is to intervene before people get sick or injured.
+We intervene through a framework of anticipation, recognition, evaluation and control of natural and human-made exposures to physical, chemical, biological, and psychosocial hazards.

 Our degree programs

-We offer the Bachelor of Science in Public Health (BSPH) and the Master of Public Health (MPH) degree programs in Environmental Health Science.
-The EHS MPH offers specialized courses in environmental health protection, occupational health protection, hazardous materials management, injury prevention, and product stewardship.
+At the IU Richard M. Fairbanks School of Public Health, we offer the Bachelor of Science in Public Health (BSPH) and the Master of Public Health (MPH) degree programs in Environmental Health Science (EHS).
+The EHS MPH offers courses in environmental health protection, occupational health protection, and product stewardship.

-We have a creative, engaged faculty that will bring a global perspective to your learning – among us, we have lived and studied in Spain, China, India, Colombia, and the US.
+We have a creative, engaged faculty that brings a global perspective to learning – among us, we have lived and studied in Spain, China, India, Colombia, Israel and the US.
 Our expertise centers around drinking water quality, the health effects of air pollution, environmental epidemiology, application of remote sensing technologies to controlling infectious diseases, and the prevention of work-related injury and illness.
-We care deeply about the health of the population of Indiana, the Midwest, and beyond.
+We care deeply about the health of populations, both locally and globally.